-5310.
-Introduction to Semiconductors.
-A study of the basic principles in physics and chemistry of semiconductors that have direct applications on device operation and fabrication.
-Topics include basic semiconductor properties, elements of quantum mechanics, energy band theory, equilibrium carrier statistics, carrier transport and generation-recombination processes.
+EE 5310 (3).
+INTRODUCTION TO SEMICONDUCTORS.
+The basic principles in physics and chemistry of semiconductors that have direct applications on device operation and fabrication are studied.
+Topics include basic semiconductor properties, elements of quantum mechanics, energy band theory, equilibrium carrier statistics, carrier transport, and generation-recombination processes.
 These physical principles are applied to semiconductor devices.
-Devices studied include metal-semiconductor junctions, p-n junctions, LEDs, semiconductor lasers, bipolar junction transistors, field-effect transistors and integrated circuits.
-The emphasis will be on obtaining the governing equations of device operation based on physical principles.
-Prerequisites: EE 3311 or equivalent, graduate standing, or permission of the instructor.
+Devices studied include metal-semiconductor junctions, p-n junctions, LEDs, semiconductor lasers, bipolar junction transistor, field-effect transistors, and integrated circuits.
+The emphasis will be on obtaining the governing equations of device operation based on physical properties.
+Prerequisite: EE 3311.

-5312.
-Compound Semiconductor Devices and Processing.
-This is a laboratory-oriented elective course for upper-level undergraduates and graduate students, providing in-depth coverage of processing of InP and GaAs compounds in addition to silicon integrated circuit processing.
-Students without fabrication experience will fabricate and characterize MOSFETs and semiconductor lasers.
+EE 5312 (3).
+COMPOUND SEMICONDUCTOR DEVICES AND PROCESSING.
+This is a laboratory-oriented elective course for upper level undergraduates and graduate students providing in depth coverage of processing of InP and GaAs based devices in addition to silicon integrated circuit processing.
+Students without fabrication experience will fabricate and characterize MOSFETS and semiconductor lasers.
 Students with some previous fabrication experience (such as EE 3311) will fabricate and test an advanced device mutually agreed upon by the student(s) and the instructor.
-Examples of such devices include High Electron Mobility Transistors (HEMTs), Heterojunction Bipolar Transistors (HBTs), phase shifters, distributed Bragg reflector (DBR) lasers, grating assisted directional couplers, and semiconductor lasers from developing materials such as GaInNAs.
-The governing equations of photolithography, oxidation, diffusion, ion-implantation, metallization and etching will be derived from fundamental concepts.
+Examples of such devices include High Electron Mobility Transistors (HEMTs), Heterojunction Bipolar Transistors (HBTs), phase shifters, distributed Bragg reflector (DBR) lasers, grating assisted directional couplers and semiconductor lasers from developing materials such as GaInNAs.
+The governing equations of photolithography, oxidation, diffusion, ion-implantation, metallization, and etching will be derived from fundamental concepts.
 Silicon process modeling will use the CAD tool SUPREM.
-Optical components will be modeled using the SMU-developed software WAVEGUIDE, GAIN and GRATING.
+Optical components will be modeled using the SMU developed software WAVEGUIDE, GAIN and GRATING.
 A laboratory report describing the projects will be peer-reviewed before final submission.
-Prerequisites: EE 3311 or equivalent, graduate standing, or permission of the instructor.
-EE 5310 is recommended but not required.
+Prerequisite: EE 3311 or equivalent.